-If a makefile has a dependency on another code (for example, the NAM post-processor code uses WRF-specific libraries created when the NAM forecast model is compiled), that code must either already exist in production or be part of the change package.
-Detailed instructions should be provided to NCO, instructing them as to what code in the change package should be compiled first if such dependencies exist.
+If a makefile has a dependency on another code (for example, the NAM post-processor code uses WRFspecific libraries created when the NAM forecast model is compiled), that code must either already exist in production or be part of the RFC package.
+Detailed instructions should be provided to NCO, instructing them as to what code in the RFC package should be compiled first if such dependencies exist.